dispatch/reboot/README.markdown

   } yield i1 + i2
 ```

-Since errors are known to occur, we might be wise to deal in a
+Since errors are known to occur, we might want to work with a
 different type of Promise:

 ```scala